 Volunteer choir singers, vocal and instrumental soloists, handbell ringers, guest instrumentalists and congregational singers are an integrated part of our Episcopal liturgical experience.
 Everyone is encouraged to participate by offering with joy their individual talents as they serve the liturgy through our music ministry program.
 Our goal is to help our worshippers – congregants as well as liturgical leaders – participate fully in mind, body and spirit as they experience a living faith as they begin another week of service to our world.

-St. Monica’s offers anyone who is interested an opportunity to participate in our Music Ministry program as a chorister (high school age through age 100!), a ringer in the handbell choir (high school age through age 100!), an instrumentalist, a helper with our yearly Music Camp for Grades 1 – 8, or as a Friend of Music supporter.
-Our choirs and instrumentalists also present special musical offerings throughout the year ( Advent Lessons and Carols, Evensong, Christmas and Easter).
+St. Monica’s offers anyone who is interested an opportunity to participate in our Music Ministry program as a chorister (high school age through age 100!), a ringer in the handbell choir (high school age through age 100!), an instrumentalist, or as a Friend of Music supporter.
+Our choirs and instrumentalists also present special musical offerings throughout the year (Advent Lessons and Carols, Evensong, Christmas and Easter).
 More participants are needed and are always welcome to join our program without audition!
 Please contact Dr. Ronald Doiron, Director of Music Ministries, in advance so that a folder of music may be prepared for your use.

 A bell is not a bell until you ring it!

 Handbell rehearsals Wednesday: 5:30 – 6:30 pm, September through April